walder/Skynet-IADS/README.md

 ![Mission Editor add SAM site](https://github.com/walder/Skynet-IADS/raw/master/images/add-sam-site.png)

 ## Preparing an EW radar
 You can use any type of radar as an EW radar.
-Make sure you name the **unit** in a consistend manner with a prefix, eg 'EW-center3'.
+Make sure you name the **unit** in a consistent manner with a prefix, eg 'EW-center3'.
 ![Mission Editor EW radar](https://github.com/walder/Skynet-IADS/raw/master/images/ew-setup.png)

 ## Adding the Skynet Code